 CH110 Introduction to Nutrition (Non-Majors) (3 cr.)
 Introduces the science of nutrition designed for the non-science major.
 Topics considered in class and lab are making healthy food choices, using nutrition standards and guidelines, the chemical composition of food, how food is digested and absorbed, vitamins and minerals, weight control, eating disorders, fitness, world hunger, food safety, and nutrition throughout the life cycle.
 Objectives include: 1) introduction to the chemical basis of nutrition and how food is digested, absorbed, metabolized, and excreted; 2) application of theoretical knowledge to changing life circumstances due to aging, disease, or the social environment; and 3) broad overview of current issues in nutrition to help students develop an awareness of nutrition issues and problems.
 Co-requisite: CH110L.
+Cross-listed as B1110.

 CH110L Introduction to Nutrition Lab (Non-Majors) (1 cr.)
 Lab for CH110.

-CH231 Analytical Chemistry (3 cr.)
-Studies the theoretical foundation and skills necessary for the solution of problems encountered in the area of quantitative chemical analysis, including classical and modern methods.
+Cross-listed as R11101 including classical and modern methods.
 Emphasizes experimental design, statistics, the evaluation and presentation of data, sampling, equilibrium dynamics of analytically important reactions, volumetric techniques, absorption and emission spectroscopy methods, electrochemical methods, and analytical and biological separations.
 Prerequisite: CH104.
 Co-requisite: CH231L.
-Cross-listed as Bl231.
+Cross-listed as BI231.